 Are you planning a visit to Boston?
-Our Boston Civic Center tourist scavenger hunt will take you from Old City Hall to the New England Aquarium by way of Boston Commons, Massachusetts State House and Faneuil Hall!
+Our Boston Civic Center scavenger hunt will take you from Old City Hall to the New England Aquarium by way of Boston Commons, Massachusetts State House, and Faneuil Hall!

 - Faneuil Hall